ct-js/docs.ctjs.rocks/docs/tut-making-jettycat.md

 ![Setting a texture and the name of a template in ct.js](./images/tutJettyCat_10.png)

 We can now add the cat to our room!
 Navigate to it by switching back to the "Rooms" tab and opening our only room.
-Our cat will appear in the left column under the "Copies" tab.
-Click on it, and then click once again in a place where you want your copy to appear in the level.
+When we click the "Add copies" tool, our cat will appear in a new panel.
+Click on the cat, and then click once again in a place where you want your copy to appear in the level.
 We will need just one cat for now.

 ![Placing a copy in the level in ct.js](./images/tutJettyCat_11.png)

-If you click the "Play button" now, it will run the debugger, and we will see a static screen with our backgrounds and our cat.
+If you click the "Launch" button now, it will run the debugger, and we will see a static screen with our backgrounds and our cat.
 The cat doesn't move yet, and that's what we will change now!

 ![Testing the game in ct.js](./images/tutJettyCat_12.png)